-The "Advanced Test" screen allows the operator total control of all test parameters.
-An Advanced Test is setup and started by selecting the Test icon to display the "Advanced Test" screen.
+An "Advanced Test" method allows the operator total control of all test parameters.
+An Advanced Test method is setup and started by selecting the Test icon and "paging" to the "Advanced Test" screen using the "arrow" control located at the right edge of the screen.
 The "Cell", Instrument" and "Test" screens are used to specify the entire set of test conditions prior to starting a test on the desired Test Cell.
-The entire set of parameters (called the Test Method) can be saved, recalled or exported using the "Method" and "Save Method" controls.
-MOCON.
-Inc. Revision G
+The entire sets of parameters (called the Test Method) can be saved, recalled or exported using the "Method" and "Save Method" controls.